saratmoka/RareEvents-RandGeoGraphs/README.md

 - Jupyter-Notebook (>=7.2.2)

 # Dowload Instructions
 Download following files from this repository to a local folder on your computer.
-Note all the files must in the same folder.
+Note that all the files must be saved in the same folder.
 - Rare-Event-Simulation.ipynb
 - ec.py
 - md.py